fromanan/BlazorContextMenu/README.md

 <details><summary>Upgrading from 0.1 to 0.2</summary>

 >- Rename "MenuItem" to "Item".
->- Rename "MenuSeperator" to "Seperator".
+>- Rename "MenuSeparator" to "Separator".
 >- Replace "MenuItemWithSubmenu" with a regular "Item" component.
 </details>